Resources for Basic Computer and Mobile Skills

 Basic Computers (Northstar): Learn about different types of devices, getting started with a computer and controlling and navigating a computer.

-Computer Basics-Mobile Devices (GCF Global): Learn about different types of mobile devices.
+Computer Basics-Mobile Devices (LearnFree): Learn about different types of mobile devices.

-Computer Basics – Understanding Applications (GCF Global): Learn how desktop and mobile applications work and how to install them.
+Computer Basics – Understanding Applications (LearnFree): Learn how desktop and mobile applications work and how to install them.

 Navigates and utilizes common functions of known mobile devices.
 Applies these skills to other mobile devices, seeking assistance as needed.
 (BCM 1.4.2)